Yogendra1231/nlp-lexrank-bart/README.md

 pip install pandas

-first for summarisation by lexrank in the input folder we give the annual report path after that we save the summaries by lexrank in output folder , then Output folder path will be given to BART input folder and save the summaries at final output folder
+first for summarisation by Bart in the input folder we give the annual report path after that we save the summaries by Bart in output folder , then Output folder path will be given to LexRank input folder and save the summaries at final output folder